 Because every patient is unique, it is important to follow your doctor’s directions closely.
 Failing to follow all instructions may cause a delay.
-Or, your doctor may cancel the procedure.
+Your doctor may even cancel the procedure.

-The checklist below covers typical guidelines before outpatient surgery to help you prepare.
+The checklists below covers typical guidelines before outpatient surgery to help you prepare.

 Before Your Surgery

 - HMG’s surgery center nurse will call you prior to your surgery to discuss medications you need to stop prior to surgery.
 This is also the time to ask about over-the-counter medicines and herbs that you take regularly.
 In addition, your nurse may recommend that you take some medicines the morning of surgery.